BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 c) Cleaning barbecues.

-59. Not all Premises have Council provided garbage bins.
+55. Tenants acknowledge that the Premises may not have Council provided garbage bins.
 Where they are provided, they must be used in accordance with their description and function, eg one for recycling and one for other household waste.

 USAGE, SAFETY AND DAMAGE

-71. The Tenant acknowledges that the Premises are located in a regional area with potentially limited and / or delayed access by police, ambulance, fire and other emergency services, while also having inherently higher risks from bushfires and some other natural disasters from time to time compared to metropolitan regions.
+67. The Tenant acknowledges that the Premises are located in a regional area with potentially limited and / or delayed access by police, ambulance, fire and other emergency services, while also having inherently higher risks from bushfires, floods, landslides and other natural disasters from time to time compared to metropolitan regions.

-72. The Tenant accepts that Occupancy of the Premises may require appropriate safety planning and preparations both before and during the Occupancy period, depending on weather and other circumstances prevailing at that time, and holds the Agent harmless and accepts that the Agent has no liability for Loss of any kind incurred by the Tenant or any other party because of emergency service unavailability or the effects of bushfires or other natural disasters.
+68. The Tenant accepts that Occupancy of the Premises may require appropriate safety planning and preparations both before and during the Occupancy period, depending on weather and other circumstances prevailing at that time, and holds the Agent harmless and accepts that the Agent has no liability for Loss of any kind incurred by the Tenant or any other party because of emergency service unavailability or the effects of bushfires, floods, landslides or other natural disasters.
+Where the Agent offers refunds or free or discounted changes to Bookings as a matter of policy they do so on an ex gratia basis only, and no reliance may be placed by Tenants on prior applications of such policies.

-73. The Agent warrants that the Premises comply with the Short-Term Rental Accommodation Fire Safety Standard (where applicable to the Booking) and that it will provide a briefing on known bushfire and natural disaster risks at the time of Occupancy but cannot guarantee that compliance with that Standard or communication of those risks will be sufficient to prevent the Tenant or other parties suffering losses in the event of a fire, natural disaster or other emergency.
+69. The Agent warrants that the Premises comply with the Short Term Rental Accommodation Fire Safety Standard (where applicable to the Booking) and that it will provide a briefing on known bushfire and natural disaster risks at the time of Occupancy but cannot guarantee that compliance with that Standard or communication of those risks will be sufficient to prevent the Tenant or other parties suffering losses in the event of a fire, natural disaster or other emergency.

-74. The Tenant acknowledges that they are obliged to follow all directions given by police, fire and other emergency services in the event of a bushfire or other natural disaster, including the potential order to either evacuate or to take shelter in place.
+70. The Tenant acknowledges that they are obliged to follow all directions given by police, fire and other emergency services in the event of a bushfire, flood, landslide or other natural disaster, including the potential order to either evacuate or to take shelter in place.

 REPAIRS AND MAINTENANCE

-76. All repairs and maintenance requirements must be reported immediately to the Agent using the telephone numbers provided.
-The Tenant agrees to allow the Agent or its Contractors to enter the Premises to arrange necessary repairs, at the Agent’s sole discretion.
+72. All repairs and maintenance requirements must be reported immediately to the Agent using the telephone numbers provided.
+The Tenant agrees to allow the Agent or its Contractors to enter the Premises to arrange necessary repairs at a time that is convenient to the Agent or its Contractors, and at the Agent’s sole discretion.

 INTERNET AND TELEPHONE